SwimResults/import-service/docs/easywk.md

 ## Time Formats

-Times are send by EasyWk as integer numbers.
+Times are send by EasyWK as integer numbers.
 Reaction times have to be parsed as well as lap and finish times.

 ### Reaction Time